frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/fractures.md

 ```

 *See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

+**Causes**: A [bone fracture](#bone-fracture) may result in sharp bone fragments breaking off and cutting into the surrounding tissue.

+**Effects**: A bone fragment laceration will cause additional pain and bleeding, as well as a risk of infection if not properly treated.

 **Treatment**: Bone fragment lacerations can be treated like any other cut or laceration, by treating the wound with or without medicine, preferably in a clean environment to reduce the risk of infection.